sean-dfir/sean-dfir.github.io/_posts/2022-02-22-Exploring-Kubernetes-With-minikube.md

 * `flags`: Specifies optional flags.

 The [kubectl reference](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands) page and the [Kubernetes Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) are great resources for understanding `kubectl` and its use-cases.

+The output of the `kubectl get pods --all-namespaces` command detailed above outputs the following fields:
+* `Namespace` - name of the [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) the pod belongs to.
+* `Name` - name of the pod, which can end with a randomized string.
+* `Ready` - how many of the expected pods are available to serve requests.
+* `Status` - which phase of the pod [lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) the pod is in.
+* `Restarts` -  how many times a pod has [restarted](https://dwdraju.medium.com/a-pod-restarts-so-whats-going-on-fa12bb8a57ea) since its creation.
+* `Age` - the age of the pod.